-We will continue to support any pupils, through our remote education programme, who are unable to attend school for any reason relating to the COVID-19 pandemic, including any groups/bubbles of children who are self-isolating and any full/partial school closures due to local or national lockdowns.
+Following the full re-opening of schools to all pupils from 8th March, we are aware there may still be some children who might need to continue to access remote education.
+We will continue to support any pupils from 8th March, through our remote education programme, who are unable to attend school for any reason relating to the COVID-19 pandemic, including any groups/bubbles of children who are self-isolating and any full/partial school closures due to local or national lockdowns.

 Mrs Minihane, our Principal, has responsibility for the quality and delivery of remote education, including that provision meets expectations for remote education.
 Mrs Smith, our Vice Principal, has responsibility for monitoring the engagement of remote education.